 Lemon Buttermilk Popsicles

 Temperatures are soaring here in Minnesota.
-Some summers are so cool I barely wear shorts, but today I actually had to put on the air – and when that happens, you better believe, you betcha, that I’m looking for cool things to eat and ways to keep the oven off!
+Some summers are so cool I barely wear shorts, but today I actually had to put on the air – and when that happens, you better believe, you betcha, that I’m looking for cool things to eat like these Lemon Buttermilk Popsicles (and ways to keep the oven off!)

-This is one of the strangest recipes but really “works” and it is amazingly good.
+This is one of the strangest recipes, but it really “works,” and it is amazingly good.
 Think of a super creamy creamsicle with a little tang and a lemon flavor instead of orange.
 I first found this back in ’02 in Bon Appetit.
-I never told my kids what was in it and they’ve “lapped” it up every summer, for the past ten years.
+I never told my kids what was in it, and they’ve “lapped” it up every summer for the past ten years.

 I microplane the lemon zest and you can just barely detect it in the pops, which I don’t mind at all.
-If a very slight texture bothers you, maybe leave it out (which would be a bit of a shame with their bright flavor) or maybe give it a whirl in the food processor or blender.
+If a very slight texture bothers you, maybe leave it out (which would be a bit of a shame since the zest contributes to the bright flavor) or maybe give it a whirl in the food processor or blender.

 In my Progressive molds, this makes about 10 popsicles, but molds vary.
 If you’re uncertain how much your molds hold, fill with water and then measure that water.